toddnguyen47/CS480-FoodTruck/README.md

 ----------------------------------------
 1. Make sure your MySQL server is running. ![XAMPPImage1](./src/main/resources/static/images/xampp1.jpg)
 2. In Eclipse, locate App.java in src/main/java source folder and right-click on it &rightarrow; Run As &rightarrow; Java Application
-3. Verify the running process in your web browser by the following URLs:
+3. Verify the running process in your web browser with the following URLs:

 - http://localhost:8080/
 - http://localhost:8080/cs480/ping